Cryolite/kanachan/kanachan/training/ilql/README.md

 | `bert_base`  | `positional_encoding`      | `768`               | `12`                | `3072`                    | `gelu`                        | `0.1`             | `12`                 | (N/A)               |
 | `bert_large` | `positional_encoding`      | `1024`              | `16`                | `4096`                    | `gelu`                        | `0.1`             | `24`                 | (N/A)               |

-`encoder.position_encoder={positional_encoding|position_embedding}`: Specify the method of encoding positions. `positional_encoding` is the method used in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) to encode positions with a sinusoidal function. `positional_embedding` is the method used in the paper ["BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding"](https://arxiv.org/abs/1810.04805) to encode positions with embeddings.
+`encoder.position_encoder={positional_encoding|position_embedding}`: Specify the method of encoding positions. `positional_encoding` is the method used in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) to encode positions with a sinusoidal function. `position_embedding` is the method used in the paper ["BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding"](https://arxiv.org/abs/1810.04805) to encode positions with embeddings.
 Override the value specified by the `encoder` option.
 Default to `positional_encoding`.

 `encoder.dimension=DIM`: Specify the embedding dimension for the encoder.
 The argument must be a positive integer.
 Override the value by the `encoder` option.